Revised. Originally posted Mar 10, 2021

 Another reason to listen to new music?
 It may prove to be a source of pleasure as you get used to hearing it.
 At the very least, it will give you a valuable springboard to help connect you with the younger generation.

 - Attend a live concert.
 Many communities offer monthly concerts, especially outdoor shows during the summer months.
-Even though the pandemic has resulted in modifications to events, at All Seniors Care retirement living communities, music is a year-round affair!
+At All Seniors Care retirement living communities, music is a year-round affair!
 Ask your recreation coordinator for a schedule of upcoming events.

-- Play an instrument you once played.
+- Encourage your loved one to play an instrument.
 Hobbies, like playing music, can help increase self-esteem and is therapeutic for seniors.
 Playing an instrument is also brain protective!
-See how our St. Albert Retirement Residence is using music here.
+We love Drumming Workshops or incorporating bells into music groups.

 - Have a sing-along to a song such as “Take Me Out To The Ballgame.”
 Sing-a-longs can also help promote a sense of community and allow people to interact while singing aloud.